kasper573/yas/README.md

 ## Layered architecture

-Package workspace folders are used as categories that represent architectural layers imposing this rule:
+To promote low coupling and high cohesion, package workspace folders are used as categories that represent architectural layers imposing this rule:

 **Lower layers should not depend on higher layers**.